-I’ve been studying and blogging on Walt Disney with Chris Queen here at PJ Lifestyle for over a year now to try and understand the secrets of his success.
+I’ve been studying and blogging on Walt Disney with Chris Queen here at PJ Lifestyle for over a year now to try to understand the secrets of his success.
 What did Disney do to make his name synonymous with a new art form?
 He innovated — a principle you as the co-founder of PJM know well.
-For Disney, his path — which is worth recounting visually since we can easily thanks to YouTube — made the first big splash with synched sound cartoons in 1928:
+For Disney, his path — which is worth recounting visually since we can easily thanks to YouTube — made the first big splash with synched-sound cartoons in 1928:

-Then Flowers and Trees, the first technicolor cartoon in 1932:
+Then Flowers and Trees, the first technicolor cartoon, in 1932:

-Then Snow White and the Seven Dwarfs, the first feature-length animated film in 1937:
+Then Snow White and the Seven Dwarfs, the first feature-length animated film, in 1937:

-And after World War II then leaping to television and theme parks simultaneously, using one to support the other, with the DisneyLand TV show in 1954:
+And after World War II then leaping to television and theme parks simultaneously, using one to support the other, with the Disneyland TV show in 1954:

 Nowadays Disney’s TV and theme park divisions make much more money than the studio films.
 (BTW, from David P. Goldman, commenting on my Facebook: “Factoid: The market value of Disney Corp is larger than that of the whole Ukrainian stock exchange.
 So much for Marxists vs. Disney.”)